-The irregular oval plain on which Vienna is seated is bounded to the east by the Carpathian mountains and to the west by the undulating hills of the Kahlenberg, Leo-poldsberg, Cobenzel, etc. Northward of the town flows the Danube.
+The irregular oval plain on which Vienna is seated is bounded to the east by the Carpathian mountains and to the west, by the undulating hills of the Kahlenberg, Leopoldsberg, Cobenzel, etc. Northward of the town flows the Danube.
 The wooded hills on the right bank of the river greatly serve to embellish the landscape, whilst on the left, which in a picturesque point of view offers nothing remarkable, the vast plain of the Marchfeld discloses itself to view.
-It was on this very Marchfeld that the fate of the empire more than once was decided, and here many a bloody contest between Ottokar, king of Bohemia and Rodolph of Habsburg, and the battles of Aspern, Essling and Wagram have been fought.
+It was on this very Marchfeld that the fate of the empire more than once was ats take, and here many a bloody contest between Ottokar, king of Bohemia and Rodolph of Habsburg, and the battles of Aspern, Essling, and Wagram, have been fought.

 Owing to the excessive heat and very unpleasant dust which in summer are prevalent in the town, most of the Viennese families who can afford it spend the summer months in the country.
-Thus it is that the villages situated at a small distance from the Capital boast in summer of a mixed population, viz. of citizens and peasants, who by-theby do not always live on the best terms.
-The railways or omnibuses will take the stranger to any of these places (see for omnibuses page 115).
+Thus it is that the villages situated at a small distance from the Capital boast in summer of a mixed population, viz. of citizens and peasants, who by-the-by do not always live on the best terms.
+The railway or omnibuses will take the stranger to any of these places (see for omnibuses page 141).

-The first place the stranger should visit is Schönbrunn and its Imperial Palace, whither plenty of omnibuses, starting every quarter of an hour from Petersplatz, as well as the Tramway will convey him.
+The first place the stranger should visit is Schönbrunn and its Imperial Palace, whither plenty of omnibuses, starting every quarter of an hour from Peterplatz, will convey him.
 The actual building was built by Maria-Theresa (1744).
-The imperial palace contains

-1440 rooms and 140 kitchens.
+The imperial palace contains 1440 rooms and 140 kitchens.
 The park, in the taste of that of Versailles, is always open to the public.
 Behind the pond rises the "Gloriette" from the top of which a beautiful view of the town may be obtained.
 Here are a menagerie and a botanical garden to be seen; the latter was originally established by Francis I, in 1753 and contains very extensive hot and green-houses.

 To the right of Schönbrunn lies Hietzing which, with its splendid villas, is in summer the most frequented place of resort for the fashionable world, and, being mostly occupied by wealthy merchants and some of the higher nobility, can hardly be called a village.
-There is a public walk, a celebrated coffeehouse, baths, a theatre, eating-houses with gardens attached to them, viz.
-Dommayer's Restaurant and Schwender's "Neue Welt", where in summer an excellent band plays every day, besides many other divertissements which attract every evening thousands of visitors. - Facing Schönbrunn to the north is Penzing, a village nearly as large as Hietzing though not so fashionably frequented. - It contains however several houses and gardens of equal elegance and beauty, and has likewise a very commodious bathhouse.
+There is a public walk, a celebrated coffeehouse, baths, a theatre, eating -houses with gardens attached to them, viz.
+Dommayer's and Schwender's dining-halls, where in summer an excellent band plays two or three evenings a week. - Facing Schönbrunn to the north is Penzing, a village nearly as large as Hietzing though not so fashionably frequented. - It contains however several houses and gardens of equal elegance and beauty, and has likewise a very commodious bath-house.